-Although the glitz of Las Vegas is minutes away, travelers need not leave the McCarran International Airport to gamble, as there are more than 1,000 slot machines available to avid gamblers right inside the terminals.
+Although Las Vegas' glitzy casinos are close by, travelers need not leave the McCarran International Airport to gamble, as there are more than 1,300 slot machines available right inside the terminals.
 Airlines that serve LAS include low-cost carriers like Southwest and Spirit, as well as United, American, and Delta.Continue to 9 of 25 below.

 09 of 25

 Serving Phoenix and the greater Southwest area, Phoenix Sky Harbor has 120 gates in three terminals.
 It's also known to be an extremely friendly airport thanks to its stellar customer service.
 The main airlines here are American Airlines, Delta, and Southwest.

 Airport Code: IAH